sivasb1019/CodeClause_Projects/README.md

 # CodeClause Projects

-* This repository is created exclusively for showcasing my collection of projects related to the Python Development Internship offered by Code Clause.
+* This repository serves as a comprehensive showcase of my portfolio, highlighting a series of Python Development projects tailored specifically for the Code Clause Python Development Internship.
+* It encapsulates a diverse range of my hands-on work, demonstrating proficiency, creativity, and practical application within the realm of Python development.